Oregon Shoulder & Elbow Fellowship

 Number of Fellows: 1 fellow per year

-Location: Southern Oregon Orthopedics & Asante Health Systems
+Location: Oregon Shoulder Institute & Asante Health Systems, Medford, Oregon

-The Oregon Shoulder Fellowship provides exposure to a high-volume, private-practice in shoulder and elbow under the guidance of Dr. Denard and Dr. Cameron Phillips.
-The fellow will participate in over 650 cases per year.
+The fellow will participate in over 700 cases per year.
 As the regional referral area, a high variety of cases are seen despite being in a non-academic center.
-The exposure includes advanced shoulder arthroscopy techniques including an-depth exposure to massive rotator cuff tears.
-Approximately 200 total shoulder arthroplasties are performed per year as well as approximately 50 fracture cases (proximal humerus, clavicle fractures, humeral shaft fractures, etc.).
-Additionally, the fellow will gain exposure to elbow, particularly trauma and instability.
+The exposure includes advanced shoulder arthroscopy techniques including an in-depth exposure to the management of massive rotator cuff tears.
+Approximately 300 total shoulder arthroplasties are performed per year as well as approximately 50 fracture cases (proximal humerus, clavicle fractures, humeral shaft fractures, etc.).
+The fellow will gain exposure to elbow, particularly trauma and instability.
 An opportunity is also provided to gain exposure to knee surgery if desired.